Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Background

 \subsection{Concept Drift and Novel Class Appearance}

-Mitchell et. al~\cite{mitchell1997machine} defined machine learning as follows: ``a computer program is said to learn from experience $E$ concerning some class of tasks $T$ and performance measure $P$, if its performance at tasks in $T$, as measured by $P$, improves with experience $E$''.
+Mitchell et. al~\cite{mitchell1997machine} defined machine learning as follows: ``A computer program is said to learn from experience $E$ concerning some class of tasks $T$ and performance measure $P$, if its performance at tasks in $T$, as measured by $P$, improves with experience $E$''.
 Consider a self-adaptive sensor network that should keep packet loss and energy consumption below specific criteria.
 The analysis of adaptation options could serve as the training experience $E$ from which the system learns.
 The task $T$ could be classifying the adaptation options to predict which of them comply with the goals (need to be analyzed) and which do not (not necessary to be analyzed).
 To perform this task, the performance measure $P$ could be the comparison of the classification results for adaptation options with their actual classes as ground truth.
 Here, learning (classification) assists the analysis step of the feedback loop by lowering a large number of adaptation options to improve analysis efficiency.

 Static supervised machine learning models, used for prediction tasks, i.e., regression and classification, are trained based on historical data.
 These models face significant issues in dynamic worlds.
 In particular, the learning performance of these models may deteriorate as the world changes.
 In the context of non-stationary distributions~\cite{webb2016characterizing}, world changes are commonly called \emph{concept drift}.
-Different types of concept drift can be characterized in two dimensions: (i) how the distribution of data shifts over time, and (ii) where this shift takes place in data for prediction learning tasks.
+Different types of concept drift can be characterized based on: (i) how the distribution of data shifts over time, and (ii) where this shift takes place in data for prediction learning tasks.

-Based on the first dimension, Figure~\ref{fig:concept drift patterns} shows four main patterns of concept drift and their difference with an outlier~\cite{gama2014survey}.
+Regarding data shifts over time, Figure~\ref{fig:concept drift patterns} shows four main patterns of concept drift and their difference with an outlier~\cite{gama2014survey}.
 An outlier is different compared to the patterns as the distribution of the data will not significantly shift for a significant duration of time.
 Note that concept drift in practice can be a combination of some of these patterns, e.g., incremental recurring drift.